Mc-Capital-G/Discord-Message-Bot/README.txt

 You will have to run install.sh to finish setting up the project

 install.sh:
-    git clones the D++ library into the project for building creates additional files that the program needs to function attempts to run cmake and make to build the project
+    -git clones the D++ library into the project for building -creates additional files that the program needs to function -attempts to run cmake and make to build the project

 I do not currently have a working windows build, but D++ is available for windows and they provide pre-compiled binaries, which should be simple enough to set up.